$551 Find Cheap Flights from the United States to Australia

 • To explore the northern reaches of Australia, it will be necessary to get a flight from Sydney, Brisbane or Melbourne into Darwin International Airport (DRW), which is the gateway to the area.
 From there, you can set your sights on Derby and Wyndham in Western Australia as well as the coastal areas of the Northern Territory and Queensland.

-Reviews of the top 5 airlines serving from the United States to Australia
+Reviews of the top 5 airlines flying from the United States to Australia

 Need help choosing which airline to fly with from the United States to Australia?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.